Äldre nyheter efter

 for the final time and the sixth bay has been prepared for loading of the

 satellite fuel.
-That task should be completed shortly.The thermal blanket additions
+That task should be completed shortly.The thermal blanket additions have also been completed.
+Final tests

 have been made on several detectors (such as the sun sensor) and

 Peter reports "all is well in this area."
-At this time the solar cells
+At this time the solar cells are

 being mounted on the satellite and will be connected to the battery